kinluek/Grants-Program/applications/zkvm.md

 }
 ```

+*The API and Data Model may be subject to change

 ### Ecosystem Fit

 The deliverables described above are intended to be used by any substrate based project that would like to leverage an easily programmable and performant STARK